Growing Healthy Soil

 Where to buy compost and mulch?

-Cedar Grove composts our yard and food waste, and sells compost in bags or bulk directly and through local nurseries and garden stores.
-Call the Garden Hotline for a supplier near you.
+Compost is available in bags or bulk directly from composting companies and through local nurseries and garden stores.
+See the Compost Resource List (pdf) or call the Garden Hotline for a supplier near you.

 Fall leaves make a great free mulch.
 Arborist wood chips are often free from tree services.
 Cedar Grove and other suppliers sell wood chip mulch in bulk, or it’s available in bags at garden stores.
 The Garden Hotline can help with other mulch ideas and local sources.